 Overnight: Pamukkale | Breakfast

-Please note: The flight from Istanbul to Cairo is not included in the cost of this tour.
+You need to independently book your flight from Istanbul to Cairo, as it is not included in the cost of this tour.
+Please only book a flight departing Istanbul later than 1pm.
 Turkish Airlines and Egyptair offer flights between Istanbul and Cairo, check the THY or Egyptair websites for more details.

 Overnight: Cairo | Breakfast